platformsh/platformsh-docs/sites/upsun/src/manage-resources/resource-init.md

 By default, when you [restore a backup](/environments/restore.md) using the CLI, it is restored to your current environment.

 Containers are restored using the `backup` strategy, meaning:
-- The resources of each container running on the environment are restored to what they were when the backup was taken.
+- The resources of every container running on the environment are reverted to their original state when the backup was taken.
 - If you deleted a container between the moment you took the backup and the moment you restore it, that container is relaunched using the resources from when the backup was taken.